structuredprediction/structuredprediction.github.io/EMNLP17/3_schedule.md

 ### Liang Huang (Oregon State University)

+**Title**: Marrying Dynamic Programming with Recurrent Neural Networks

+**Abstract**

+Structured prediction revolves around two basic questions:

+a) [the search problem] how to find the highest-scoring output structure under a certain model among all possible candidates for a given input
+b) [the learning problem] how to make the model assign the highest score to the ground-truth structure among all possible candidates for a given input

+We can see that both questions face the challenge of exponentially large search space, which is usually alleviated by dynamic programming (DP).
+In recent years, on the other hand, neural nets (especially recurrent ones) have gradually automated feature engineering for the learning problem, which led to better accuracies in many structured prediction tasks.
+Unfortunately, naive use of RNNs would rule out DP  since they can "remember every bits of the history".
+Can we take advantage of both DP and RNNs?
+We show that, surprisingly, DP and RNNs, if used creatively, are made for each other as long as the RNN summarizes the input rather than the output structure.
+This line of work led to efficient parsers with state-of-the-art accuracies in both dependency and constituency parsing.

+Details can be found in:

+[1] James Cross and Liang Huang (2016).
+Span-Based Constituency Parsing with a Structure-Label System and Provably Optimal Dynamic Oracles.
+EMNLP 2016.

+[2] Tianze Shi, Liang Huang, and Lillian Lee (2017).
+Fast(er) Exact Decoding and Global Training for Transition-Based Dependency Parsing via A Minimal Feature Set.
+EMNLP 2017.

+[3] Mitchell Stern, Jacob Andreas, and Dan Klein (2017).
+A minimal Span-based Neural Constituency Parser.
+ACL 2017. (inspired by [1], but _not_ my work).

-**Bio**:  Liang Huang is currently an Assistant Professor of EECS at Oregon State University, and a part-time Research Scientist with IBM's Watson Group.
-Before that, he was Assistant Professor for three years at the City University of New York (CUNY).
-He graduated from Penn in 2008 and has worked as a Research Scientist at Google and a Research Assistant Professor at USC/ISI.
-Most of his work develops fast algorithms and provable theory to speedup large-scale natural language processing, structured machine learning, and computational structural biology.
-He has received a Best Paper Award at ACL 2008, a Best Paper Honorable Mention at EMNLP 2016, several best paper nominations (ACL 2007, EMNLP 2008, and ACL 2010), two Google Faculty Research Awards (2010 and 2013), a Yahoo!
-Faculty Research Award (2015), and a University Teaching Prize at Penn (2005).
-DARPA, NSF, Google, and Yahoo have supported his research.
-He also co-authored a best-selling textbook in China on algorithms for programming contests.
+**Bio**:  Liang is an Assistant Professor at Oregon State University.
+Before that he has worked at many places including Google Research, USC/ISI, and CUNY.
+He works on efficient algorithms and provable theory to speedup large-scale natural language processing, structured prediction, and computational structural biology.
+He received the Best Paper Award at ACL 2008, a Best Paper Honorable Mention at EMNLP 2016, several best paper nominations, and two Google Faculty Research Awards.